AqueductHub/aqueductcore/docs/extensions.md

         data_type: experiment
 ```

-Each manifest starts with a header with general extension information (`name`, `description`,
+Each manifest starts with a header with general extension information
-`authors`).
-This information is used to generate the user interface.
+(`name`, `description`, `authors`).
+This information is used to generate
-The `aqueduct_url` mandatory parameter is used to make the extension aware of the instance of Aqueduct
+the user interface.
+The `aqueduct_url` mandatory parameter is used to make
-it should interact with.
+the extension aware of the instance of Aqueduct it should interact with.
 In the current implementation, extensions are assumed to run on the same machine
 as the server application, so this address will be a `http://localhost:8000/` or similar.

-Optional `params` section allows the defintion key-value pairs for constants shared across all extension action executions.
+Optional `params` section allows the definition key-value pairs for constants shared across
-Examples of this may include third-party service credentials, or a database connection string,
+all extension action executions.
+Examples of this may include third-party service credentials,
-which are shared among all service installation users.
-If your users need to use such services
+or a database connection string, which are shared among all service installation users.
-with different credentials, we encourage you to define a separate action parameter for
+If your users need to use such services with different credentials, we encourage you to
-this purpose.
+define a separate action parameter for this purpose.

 The section `actions` defines a list of action an extension may perform.
 Each item starts with
 name and description used to build user interface.